Dr Fraya Wolf

 My way of working:

-As a humanistic therapist, my way of working is relational and existential.
+As a humanistic therapist, my way of working is deeply relational.
 I focus on processes in the here-and-now, and use the therapeutic relationship to understand other relationships.
 I understand the therapeutic space as a microcosm of clients' lives - what happens in the therapeutic process is often what happens outside of it too.
 Recognising and understanding these processes involving behaviours, thoughts and feelings can help clients make changes in order to move towards a more authentic way of being, and to create more meaning and purpose in life.

-I work hard to create the right conditions for growth and change, which involves connecting with clients, building a good therapeutic relationship, respecting my clients' autonomy and capacity for self-growth, and helping to foster self-sufficiency and agency. am a reliable, ethical and competent practitioner, offering the possibility of in-depth relational work at a level that produces good results.
+I work hard to create the right conditions for growth and change, which involves connecting with clients, building a good therapeutic relationship, respecting my clients' autonomy and capacity for self-growth, and helping to foster self-sufficiency and agency.
+I am a reliable, ethical and competent practitioner, offering the possibility of in-depth relational work at a level that produces good results.

-How counselling can help:
+How therapy and coaching can help:

 Talking really helps.
 Verbalising the thoughts and feelings that go around in our heads can bring clarity and insights where previously there was confusion and a lack of understanding.
 Being understood by another human being, feeling accepted for who we really are, and being able to be our real selves without judgment can lead to a sense of freedom and power.
 Being in a therapeutic relationship can help us to work on issues that prevent us being the best versions of ourselves that we can be and, so, we can more easily reach our potential when addressing the things that get in the way for us.